supaglue-labs/supaglue/docs/docs/privacy.md

 ### Marketing and advertising
 We, our service providers and our third-party advertising partners may collect and use your personal information for marketing and advertising purposes:

 *   **Direct marketing**.
-We may send you Supergrain-related or other direct marketing communications as permitted by law.
+We may send you Supaglue-related or other direct marketing communications as permitted by law.
 You may opt-out of our marketing communications as described in the [Opt-out of marketing](#Opt_out_of_marketing) section below.
 *   **Interest-based advertising**.
 We may engage third-party advertising companies and social media companies to display ads on our Service and other online services.
 These companies may use cookies and similar technologies to collect information about your interaction (including the data described in the automatic data collection section above) over time across the Service, our communications and other online services, and use that information to serve online ads that they think will interest you.
 This is called interest-based advertising.
 We may also share information about our users with these companies to facilitate interest-based advertising to those or similar users on other online platforms.
 You can learn more about your choices for limiting interest-based advertising in the [Advertising choices](#Advertisingchoices) section below.

 ### Compliance and protection